unicode-org/message-format-wg/spec/errors.md

 # MessageFormat 2.0 Errors

-Errors in messages and their formatting MAY occur and be detected at multiple different stages of their processing.
+Errors in messages and their formatting MAY occur and be detected at different stages of processing.
 Where available,
 the use of validation tools is recommended, as early detection of errors makes their correction easier.